RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-database-specimens-with-imported-data.md

 This guidance provides some options for how the Collection Object records can be retrieved and the data that can be checked and added at this stage.

-## Retrieving Collection Object records
+## How to retrieve Collection Object records

 Depending how the specimens are being received for databasing, you may want to retrieve the Collection Object records in different ways.